grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Get started/05 Selecting elements.md

 excerpt: 'A guide on how to select elements with xk6-browser.'
 ---

 Selectors are strings that represents a specific DOM element on the page.
-When writing browser-level tests, it's best practice to use selectors that are robust to avoid test flakiness when the DOM structure changes.
+When writing browser-level tests, it's recommended to use selectors that are robust to avoid test flakiness when the DOM structure changes.

 Currently, xk6-browser supports the standard **CSS and XPath selectors**.